-How does the pre-settlement funding process work in New Jersey?
+How does the process work?

-What could a car accident be worth in New Jersey?
+What could a car accident be worth?

 Do I have to pay my medical bills even if the accident wasn't my fault?

 Luckily for those involved in New Jersey accidents, most drivers will have Personal Injury Protection (PIP) coverage.
 PIP coverage is a part of auto insurance that pays if you or other persons covered under your policy are injured in an auto accident.
 It is sometimes called “no-fault” coverage because it pays your own medical costs no matter who caused the accident.
-Most New Jersey drivers buy $250,000 worth of PIP.
+Most New Jersey drivers buy $250,000 worth of PIP

 PIP has two parts – (1) Medical expense coverage: Coverage for the cost of treatment you receive from hospitals, doctors and other medical providers and any medical equipment that may be needed to treat your injuries; and (2) Additional PIP coverage: Reimbursement for certain other expenses you may have because you are hurt, such as lost wages and the need to hire someone to take care of your home or family.